5monkeys/djedi-cms/djedi-react/README.md

 function.

 See the [Search](components/Search.js) example component for a use case for this prop.
-You probably won't need this most of the time.
+You probably won’t need this most of the time.

 ##### `...variables`